Cognitive Dissonance in Marketing: A Guide to Consumer Psychology

 Consider the common experience of setting a strict budget, only to find oneself inexplicably drawn to purchasing an expensive item, probably unnecessary.
 Or perhaps the feeling of guilt after indulging in a sugary treat despite a firm commitment to healthy eating.
 Maybe it’s the nagging unease of procrastinating on an important deadline while engrossed in entertainment.

-These moments, characterized by a distinct feeling of internal discomfort, unease, or even guilt, are manifestations of a powerful psychological phenomenon known as cognitive dissonance.
-If you're planning your marketing strategy, take into consideration how the internal conflict coming from contradictory beliefs and actions cause buyer's remorse and affect consumer behavior.
+These moments, characterised by a distinct feeling of internal discomfort, unease, or even guilt, are manifestations of a powerful psychological phenomenon known as cognitive dissonance.
+If you're planning your marketing strategy, take into consideration how the internal conflict coming from contradictory beliefs and actions causes buyer's remorse and affects consumer behaviour.

 Introduction to Cognitive Dissonance in Marketing: The Universal Tug-of-War